analyticascent/data-syllabus/README.md

 ## 0. Online Prep

 These are sites with courses I have either already used or plan to use.
-I chose Codecademy and Datacamp because they take a more modular approach to how you learn a given topic - that is, you can stick to something specific rather than having to take an entire course track for the tidbits you actually need. **I also hope to do at least one tutorial a day from either [Data Science Central](http://www.datasciencecentral.com/) or [KDnuggets](http://www.kdnuggets.com/).**
+I chose Codecademy and Datacamp because they take a more modular approach to how you learn a given topic - that is, you can stick to something specific rather than having to take an entire course track for the tidbits you actually need. **I also hope to do at least one tutorial a day from either [Data Science Central](http://www.datasciencecentral.com/) or [KDnuggets](http://www.kdnuggets.com/).** But before anything, I intend to start with [this set of python resources](https://github.com/GalvanizeOpenSource/python-resources) in addition to [this Ipython notebook](https://github.com/GalvanizeOpenSource/Learn-Data-Science-wk2/blob/master/Learn-Data-Science-wk2/datascience_meetup2.ipynb) that Galvanize has put on github.
+Those will serve as *week zero* of this entire process.

 &nbsp;